Egyptian President: Trump would 'no doubt' make a strong leader

 "In Egypt there will not be a chance for any dictatorship because in Egypt there is a Constitution," el-Sisi said.
 "There is law, and there the will of the people which will refuse to allow any leader to stay in his position for any period longer than his term, which is four years."

 Burnett's full conversation with el-Sisi can be seen on CNN International on Saturday at 9 a.m. and 3 p.m.
-ET, as well as Sunday at 10 a.m. and 8:30 p.m.
 ET.